AI-generated

 Arguments of the Petitioners

-• The petitioner argued that the issuance and sale of postage stamps commemorating the Thirty-third International Eucharistic Congress, an event specific to the Roman Catholic Church, violated Section 13, Subsection 3, Article VI of the Philippine Constitution, which prohibits the appropriation, application, or use of public money or property, directly or indirectly, for the use, benefit, or support of any sect, church, denomination, or sectarian institution.
+• Issuance of the stamps violates Section 13(3), Article VI of the 1935 Constitution, which prohibits the use of public money or property for the benefit or support of any sect, church, or religious denomination.

 Arguments of the Respondents

-• The respondent maintained that the issuance of the stamps was authorized by Act No. 4052, which empowered the Director of Posts to issue new stamp designs when "advantageous to the Government."
+• The issuance was authorized by Act No. 4052, which grants discretion to issue stamps "advantageous to the Government."

 Issues